Skip to content

 Contact an Assessor

-If you suspect an error, contact Assessment to discuss your concerns with an assessor.
+If you suspect an error, contact the Assessment department to discuss your concerns with an assessor.

-It is not a requirement to contact Assessment prior to submitting a formal complaint.
-However, contacting Assessment may resolve your concern without filing a formal complaint.
+It is not a requirement to contact the Assessment department prior to submitting a formal complaint.
+However, contacting the Assessment department may resolve your concern without filing a formal complaint.

 3